 You have two options here: healthy or potatoes.
 It’s not that potatoes aren’t healthy, but Alamo offers them French fried, mashed, or baked, which is the holy trinity of potato sides.
 If you don’t want that many carbs, go with steamed vegetables or sauteed mushrooms.

 -Weekend reservations come highly recommended to avoid a long wait and must be made at least 48 hours in advance.
-If you’re unable to make dinner reservations, head over to the Alamo Steakhouse around 3 p.m.
+If you’re unable to make dinner reservations, head over to Alamo Steakhouse Pigeon Forge around 3 p.m.
 The restaurant changes over from the lunch to dinner menu at this time of day, and there are usually fewer customers.

 -Even with great reviews on Yelp, note that you may want to ask for your steak one level rarer than normal.
 Some patrons cite an overcooked steak to their liking.
 When in doubt, opt for medium-rare instead of medium.